fvictorio/evm-puzzles/Walkthrough.md

 ```

-To do this, we can enter a call value of 8, which causes the `CALLVALUE` instruction to push `8` onto the stack where the `JUMP` instruction then consumes that value and jumps to the 8th instruction, skipping all of the `REVERT` instructions.
+To do this, we can enter a call value of 8, which causes the `CALLVALUE` instruction to push `8` onto the stack where the `JUMP` instruction then consumes that value and jumps to the 8th instruction, skipping all the `REVERT` instructions.
 Nice work, one puzzle down!

 <br>

 # Puzzle 2

-Now that you have your feet wet, lets take a look at the second puzzle.
+Now that you have your feet wet, let's take a look at the second puzzle.
 Give it a shot on your own and just like before, feel free to come back to check out the solution as well as the explanation.
 Here is the puzzle.

 ```js